 - Hydrogen Damage

 AMCO Integrity Pty.
-Ltd assesses the fitness for service of plant under operating conditions which can give advanced warning of in-service failures.
-This can help the plant operators in reducing cost by avoiding costly unplanned outages and at the same time minimize excessive maintenance or premature inspection.
+Ltd assesses the fitness for service of the plant under operating conditions which can give advanced warning of in-service failures.
+This can help the plant operators in reducing costs by avoiding costly unplanned outages and at the same time minimize excessive maintenance or premature inspection.

-We implements this assessment in a staged way as follows:
+We implement this assessment in a staged way as follows: